 And in a relationship, your actions speak volumes about what you feel for the other.

 The same is true in the case of business!

-When you present content and ads that are crafted according to consumers’ taste, preference, past behaviour, they can’t help but feel deeply connected to the company.
+When you present content and ads that are crafted according to consumers’ tastes, preferences, and past behaviour, they can’t help but feel deeply connected to the company.

-This generates a deep sense of fulfilment and happiness within them, ensuring that they will keep their pockets open for you.
+This generates a deep sense of fulfilment and happiness, ensuring they keep their pockets open for you.

 Logic dictates the first purchase.